mesolitica/malaya-speech/README.rst

 =========

-**Malaya-Speech** is a Speech-Toolkit library for bahasa Malaysia, powered by Deep Learning Tensorflow.
+**Malaya-Speech** is a Speech-Toolkit library for bahasa Malaysia, powered by Tensorflow and PyTorch.

 Documentation
 --------------